japila-books/spark-sql-internals/docs/spark-sql-HashPartitioning.md

 * `BucketingUtils` utility is used for `getBucketIdFromValue` (for bucketing support)

-* `FileFormatWriter` utility is used for link:spark-sql-FileFormatWriter.adoc#write[writing the result of a structured query out] (for bucketing support)
+* `FileFormatWriter` utility is used for spark-sql-FileFormatWriter.md#write[writing the result of a structured query out] (for bucketing support)

-* `ShuffleExchangeExec` utility is used to link:spark-sql-SparkPlan-ShuffleExchangeExec.adoc#prepareShuffleDependency[prepare a ShuffleDependency]
+* `ShuffleExchangeExec` utility is used to spark-sql-SparkPlan-ShuffleExchangeExec.md#prepareShuffleDependency[prepare a ShuffleDependency]
 ====